 - 1. A visa acceptable to the United States. - 2.
 An official translated copy of the high school or college transcript (translations must be completed by an organization affiliated with The National Association of Credential Evaluation Services; see www.naces.org for information). - 3.
-A minimum score on the Test of English as a Foreign Language (TOEFL) exam (500 on the paper-based test, or 173 on the computer-based test, or 61 on the Internet-based test).
-Minimal TOEFL scores may be waived for students from the following countries: Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Canada (verify from transcript), Dominica, England, The Gambia, Grenada, Ireland, Jamaica, Malawi, New Zealand, Nigeria, Scotland, St. Kitts and Nevis, St. Lucia, Tanzania, Trinidad and Tobago, the Virgin Islands, and Zambia.
+A minimum score on the Test of English as a Foreign Language (TOEFL) exam (500 on the paper-based test, or 173 on the computer-based test, or 61 on the Internet-based test, or a minimum score ranging from 5.5-6.0 on the IELTS (International English Language Testing System) as determined by the college).
+Minimal TOEFL scores may be waived for students from the following countries: Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Canada (verify from transcript), Dominica, England, The Gambia, Grenada, Ireland, Jamaica, Malawi,

-- 4. A signed, notarized statement verifying adequate financial support. - 5.
+- New Zealand, Nigeria, Scotland, St. Kitts and Nevis, St. Lucia, Tanzania, Trinidad and Tobago, the Virgin Islands, and Tambia - 4.
+A signed, notarized statement verifying adequate financial support. - 5.
 Documentation demonstrating adequate health and life insurance, including a repatriation benefit, which must be maintained during all periods of enrollment.